OctopusDeploy/docs/docs/api-and-integration/teamcity.md

 **Octopus 3.4+** requires **TeamCity 9.0+** due to compatibility problems with the older NuGet v1 feed implemented by earlier versions of TeamCity.
 Refer to [this thread](http://help.octopusdeploy.com/discussions/problems/47581-teamcity-nuget-feed#comment_40952268) and this [GitHub Issue](https://github.com/OctopusDeploy/Issues/issues/2656) for more details.
 :::

 TeamCity 7 and up can act as a NuGet repository.
-You can enable this by going to the *Administration*->*NuGet Settings* page, and enabling the inbuilt NuGet server.
+You can enable this by going to the *Administration*&#10140;*NuGet Settings* page, and enabling the inbuilt NuGet server.
 Any build artifacts ending with `.nupkg` will automatically be served as NuGet packages, which Octopus can consume.

 To connect Octopus to your TeamCity server, add the TeamCity authenticated feed URL to your NuGet settings in Octopus on the **External Feeds**tab under the **Library**page.